-How to Unlock the Five Senses in Your Writing
+How to Unlock All 5 Senses in Your Writing

 Don’t simply tell your reader how you feel or what is going on, my writing group told me.
 Show them.

-I began to experiment, and I soon discovered there is more to writing with sight than “green trees” and “blue skies.”
+I began to experiment, and I soon discovered there is more to writing visual descriptions than “green trees” and “blue skies.”

-Here’s an exercise: Ask yourself, “What am I seeing?”
-You might start with the mundane white car driving by, but I challenge you to look further.
-Beyond the man walking by with tattoos covering his arms, watch the way he walks.
-Does he stare at the ground as he walks or does he confidently stare forward?
+Here’s an exercise: Ask yourself, “What am I seeing?” and follow with, “Why does it matter here?”

+You might start with a man walking by, but I challenge you to look further.

 What do you really see?
 What do you not see?
 What does it mean?